PlumyGames/mgpp/docs/mindustry/deploy.md

         noFatJar
     }
     ```
-MGPP will apply `fatJar` as default.
+MGPP will apply `fatJar` by default.

 ### Android SDK